zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridColumnMenuMessages.md

     ?>

 ### filter
-Set the text of the filter section in column header menu.
+The text message displayed for the filter menu item.

 #### Returns
 `\Kendo\UI\GridColumnMenuMessages`